 Even with these variables, this post should give you a good idea of the average cost of flights, accommodations, car expenses, etc.

-The first thing to consider when determining the cost of going to Hawaii is flights.
+The first thing to consider when determining the cost of going to Hawaii is the cost of flights.
 There are a couple of cruise options from the West Coast of the US, but they take several days and cost quite a bit.
-Cruising for weeks isn’t ideal for most people.
+Cruising for weeks isn’t ideal for most people, so we will not focus on that in this guide.

 The cost of flights to Hawaii depends on quite a few things.
 The first is which airport you’re flying from.
-Also, what time of the year you’re visiting Hawaii.
+Also, what time of the year are you visiting Hawaii?
 Third, when you book your flights.
 Timing can be very important!

 If you want to go to Hawaii, you’ll probably have to fly.
 Flights from the West Coast start around $300.
-On average, your flights from the West Coast will cost at least $300-$500 per person.
+On average, your flights from the West Coast will cost at least $300-$500 per person, but can be higher during peak visiting times.

-From the midwest, flights range from about $600-$800 per person.
-From the East Coast, you’re looking at around $800-$1000 on average.
-Flights out of major airports in major cities (think Chicago, Dallas, and San Francisco) will likely be less expensive than smaller airports or out of smaller cities.
+From the Midwest, flights range from about $600 to $1000 per person and vary widely by airport.
+From the East Coast, you’re looking at around $ 800 to $1000 on average.
+Flights out of major airports in major cities (think Chicago, Dallas, and San Francisco) will likely be less expensive than flights out of smaller airports or out of smaller cities, but not always!

 Flight prices vary wildly depending on the time of the year.
 If you plan to fly around holidays, you’ll want to book your flights as early as possible.